-- Inclusion and participation in the Christchurch City Council Garden Show. - Hui and consultation with all our diverse cultures in our school will be implemented to better enhance outcomes for all students. - Community consultation around Curriculum will set a benchmark for korero and change. - Cultural days to celebrate diversity. - Planning for centenary celebrations.
+- Inclusion and participation in the Christchurch City Council Garden Show. - Hui and consultation with all our diverse cultures in our school will be implemented to better enhance outcomes for all students. - The centenary celebrations will bring alumni together in this turangawaewae.

-- Te Reo Maori classes for adults at St Mark's School. - An adult community choir formed. - Centenary celebrations enhance our community by connecting alumni.
+- Te Reo Maori classes for adults at St Mark's School.

+- Established outreach programs signal the beginning of a service award - the Lion Award.

+- An adult community choir formed.

-- Community events. - Roadshow.
+- Community events.

+- Roadshow.

-Strategic Goal One 2020 - Anglican Character
+Strategic Goal One 2021 - Anglican Character

-Impact and Timings Actions Plans and Resourcing Expected Outcomes Staff will conduct community forums and review stations around Five Marks of Mission.
+Impact and Timings Actions Plans and Resourcing Expected Outcomes Staff will offer community forums and review stations around Five Marks of Mission.
 Whānau education of how the special character in our school is outworked everyday.
 Establish a timeline of community hui specifically aimed at discussing special character initiatives and actions.
-Specific special character initiative in class and across the school will be advertised through newsletters and learning celebrations.
+Specific special character initiatives in class with particular reference to our special character will be part of team planning.
 The Five Marks of Mission will be a natural part of staff planning and evaluation.
 There will be visible signs of the Five Marks of Mission around the school.
-The community will begin to articulate the vital parts of our special character that lead to the success of the school.
+Success in the school is linked to special character - e.g. expression of values not just achievement in gifts and talents.
 Community voice will be added to the monitoring of special character and how it can be enhanced.
-Staff will grow their understanding of restorative practices within a culturally intelligent context and Christian perspective.
-Develop a Lion Award program creating a pathway of service to the local community and school.
-Staff will review current practices.
-Community will be have an opportunity to comment and review RP in the school.
-PLD for staff through Anglican Schools office and Restorative Schools will be accessed for all staff.
-Establish a team of staff - Lion Award Development Staff will have successfully engaged in best pedagogy in restorative practices and their knowledge and skill be strengthened through the implementation of new insights.
-Share PLD with other Anglican Schools establishing shared understandings of special character.
-An outline of the Lion Award and its value will be actioned.
-Curriculum Development begins by forming a curriculum team to oversee progress.
+Develop a Lion Award program creating a pathway of service to the local community and school, based on developmentally appropriate activities and actions.
+Staff will review current practices in dealing with behaviour and bullying.
+Including the practices of Aoraki Matatu in team planning is expected.
+Community will have an opportunity to contribute to the development of a service award.
+Establish a team of staff - Lion Award Development to gather student and staff voice.
+Staff will rengage classes in Aoraki Matatu- the schools anti-bullying program.
+Shared knowledge of the narrative of bullies, bystanders and upstanders will revisited with all students - this is based on best practice.
+An outline of the Lion Award and its value will be actioned and shared with the community.
+Curriculum Development continues by compiling survey data and working with Mataraka Mahaanui.
 Establish a team and begin consultation with Mana Whenua - Grow Waitaha.
 In support of the 3 Tikanga,of the Anglican Church an outline of the curriculum will be made available.

-Strategic Goal One 2020 - Teaching and Learning
+Strategic Goal One 2021 - Teaching and Learning